Near-Optimal and Explicit Bell Inequality Violations: Hidden Matching game

-Next we show that our upper bound on the success probability of classical strategies for $\HM_{nl}$ is nearly optimal: we can achieve advantage at least $\Omega(\sqrt{\log(n)/n})$.
-(In Appendix~\ref{sec:alternativeproofhmnl} we also give an alternative protocol with a slightly weaker advantage $\Omega(1/\sqrt{n})$.)
+Next we show that our upper bound on the success probability of classical strategies for $\HM^{\textsc{nl}}_n$ is nearly optimal: we can achieve advantage at least $\Omega(\sqrt{(\log n)/n})$.
+In the \exprefsilent{Appendix}{sec:alternativeproofhmnl} we also give a simple alternative strategy with a slightly weaker advantage of $\Omega(1/\sqrt{n})$.
+The correctness of that more elementary strategy can be proven from first principles, unlike the one presented here. \expref{Theorem}{thm:lowerHMnl} and the \exprefsilent{Appendix}{sec:alternativeproofhmnl} have no bearing on our separation, but are included here mostly for completeness.